ritikhandelwal/CS5-7319-Final-Project-Group-12-Ritik-Khandelwal_Prashant-Iyer_Naman-Jha/Unselected_Architecture/OnlineRestaurantWebApp-master/README.md

-# Online Restaurant WebApp: Pinocchio's
+# Online Restaurant WebApp: FlameBurger

-The goal of this project is to build an web application using Django for handling a pizza restaurant’s online orders.
+The goal of this project is to build an web application using Django for handling a burger restaurant’s online orders.
 Users will be able to browse the restaurant’s menu, add items to their cart, and submit their orders.
 Meanwhile, the restaurant owners will be able to add and update menu items, and view orders that have been placed.

 On this web app, users can :
 - Register, login, browse the menu and items to their cart.